adhamgebely/flask-redis-docker-compose/README.md

 http://localhost:9000
 ```

-The application displays the visitor count stored in Redis.

 ---

 # 🔢 Redis Hit Counter

-Every request increases the counter stored inside Redis.
+Each request increases the counter stored in Redis.

 Example: